brimdata/zed/docs/lake/api.md

 #### Vacuum pool

-Clear storage space by permanently deleting underlying data objects that have previously been subject to a [delete](#delete-data) operation.
+Free storage space by permanently removing underlying data objects that have previously been subject to a [delete](#delete-data) operation.

 ```